artichoke/project-infrastructure/modules/domain-redirect/README.md

 ## Parameters

+- `access_logs_bucket`: The name of the bucket to use as an access logs destination.
 - `zone_id`: The id of the Route53 zone to create redirect records in.
 - `redirect_to`: The website to redirect to, should be of the format `https://example.com/`.